Lss1242/Lss1242.github.io/_pages/about.md

 ======
 1. Randomised algorithms including evolutionary algorithms or ohter bio-inspired algorithms

-2. Applied Probability and its applications on theoretical analysis on randomised algorihtms
+2. Applied Probability and its applications on theoretical analysis of randomised algorihtms

 3. Black-Box optimisation, adversarial optimsation.